 LTCAP's total portfolio return target is a 4% real return (net of fees and expenses), and its investment risk tolerance is specified as a 10% standard deviation of the portfolio's annual returns over a 10-year period with the purpose of funding the target spending allocation and the preservation of capital over time.
-These parameters were established in 2003 and are currently under review by the University.
+These parameters were established in 2003.